dikortis/LetsTalkETC/Episodes/Episode_6.md

-and their gripes absolutely it doesn't blow up into you know the worst case scenario course would be it blows up into another Fork yeah yep yeah i mean
+and their gripes absolutely it doesn't blow up into you know the worst case scenario course would be it blows up into another Fork